areuschel/Income-Expenditure/README.md

 When compared with the POC plots, the high-income group is once again one large cluster.
 Due to the spread being greater for low-income, low-spending households in both educational subsets and the POC subset, I will speculate that there is a mismatch in this dataset that skews the White respondents towards higher incomes.
 - While this could be an accurate representation of income distribution in the US, I am reluctant to make such conclusions without more proportional data for the POC group.
-   - There are additional methods that could test this interpretation much better which I will consider in my concluding statements.

 ### CCA